 Key international and national NGOs are promoting the agenda, including Oxfam in North America.
 The US-based International Centre for Research on Women (ICRW) has written a framework for a feminist foreign policy.
 In the United Kingdom, the newly formed Centre for Feminist Foreign Policy is encouraging similar conversations.

-The upcoming UN Commission on the Status of Women will see multiple interventions on the issues of feminist foreign policy later this month.
+The forthcoming UN Commission on the Status of Women will see multiple interventions on the issues of feminist foreign policy later this month.
 Across state and third sector spaces, feminist policymaking in international affairs is increasingly gaining traction.

 Yet, as I have argued in my previous research, this growth in feminist foreign policy needs tempering with caution.
 Although the idea is expanding rapidly, there is no international treaty or legislation which lays out what a feminist foreign policy is.
 As a result, what each state means by feminist foreign policy is very different.